kapawlak/temp_lab_host/Courses/345/3L/lab3.md

 Sometimes you make a measurement of some value and you want to use that value to calculate some new value.
 How do you determine the uncertainty in your new calculated value?

-The uncertainty is propagated through the equation!
-That is the uncertainty is carried through using an equation to determine the new uncertainty of your calculated value.
+The uncertainty is propagated through the equation for the calculated value!
+That is, the uncertainty is carried through using an equation to determine the new uncertainty of your calculated value.

 If you are determining an uncertainty from the calculated value $q$ using the measured values $x_1, x_2, ...x_n$, the uncertainty is propagated with [](#Equation-uncertaintyPropagation)